-Deer hunting is a seasonal activity and has been regulated this past century for fear of overhunting.
-This regulation would also let deer increase their number; certain regulations have been passed to protect females and younger deer from hunting.
+Deer hunting is a seasonal activity and has been regulated this past century for fear of over hunting.
+This regulation would also let the deer population increase their number; certain regulations have been passed to protect females and younger deer from hunting.

 What is Bait Hunting?

 Bait hunting is an age-old technique that some hunters brag about, but most hunters from regions where bait hunting is not allowed would usually scoff at them for not getting good and go straight up hunting.
 Bait hunting would usually involve the ancient techniques of stalking, camouflaging and tracking to spot and kill the best-sized deer you can find.

 This does not mean that you should not try out bait hunting.
 It is a valid hunting technique that can help you bag a deer quicker.
 Try this technique and let the heads roll in.
 Pun intended.

 Deer bait hunting is a method of hunting wherein you use what do deer eat as a means to attract them.
 The main concept here is to set-up a baited area that has a clear view from the main deer stand, as well as from the one or more other stands in your area.